 It’s with some irony that the ‘black and white’ timber frame houses which we’ve now come to recognise as part of the vernacular of counties such as Herefordshire, Worcestershire and Shropshire, are not as ‘historic’ as we may think.
 Timber frames were not originally painted — it was later occupants of these historic buildings who coated the timbers in black.

 The use of black plastic-based paints is, however, bad news for timber.
 Worse still, some frames (often agricultural buildings) were covered in bitumen; once believed to be a good means of waterproofing.
 But this impermeable layer can instead trap moisture and again lead to rot.

 Aside from allowing the coatings to weather off, there are a couple of approaches which can be taken:

-- The first (but perhaps not favourable) is via the application of chemicals which cause layers of paint to peel off
+- The first (but perhaps least favourable) is via the application of chemicals which cause layers of paint to peel off.